RetroReversing/retroReversing/categories/misc/Bookazines.md

 [Valhalla](https://www.rochr.com/Valhalla.html) | Rudolf Herczog | Cinema 4D, Maxwell Render, Photoshop
 The Pirate | [Pietro Licini](https://pietrolicini.com/) | Maya, ZBrush, Mudbox, Arnold, Photoshop

-The Fundamentals actions is a series of 19 articles all written by **Mike Griggs** and previously featured in the monthly 3D World Magazine, the table below lists the articles along with the original magazine they were featured in (if known).
+The **Fundamentals** section is a series of 19 articles all written by **Mike Griggs** and previously featured in the monthly 3D World Magazine, the table below lists the articles along with the original magazine they were featured in (if known).

 Name | Tag Line | Original Issue
 ---|---|---